mcp-businessmap

 BUSINESSMAP_READ_ONLY

-• Purpose: This optional environment variable controls if the server operates in reading mode only.
+• Purpose: This optional environment variable controls whether the server operates in read-only mode.

-• Default value: false (changeable operations are enabled by default).
+• Default value: false (mutation operations are enabled by default).

 BUSINESSMAP_DEFAULT_WORKSPACE_ID